guilhermedemouraa/EBS289K-Autonomous-Robot-for-Tree-Nursery-Management/README.md

 ![simulation](https://user-images.githubusercontent.com/39603677/114103867-b8e13400-987e-11eb-8772-7a22a133c107.gif)

 ## Disclaimer:
 While every attempt has been made to accurately create a mobile robot simulation, the work has not been verified independently and some typographical and/or technical errors may be present due to the type of assumptions made.
-In any case, the authors (Guilherme De Moura Araujo, Bennet Evans, and Nicholas Buxbaum) hope that the present files will be a helpful guide and assist in making further improvements as necessary.
+In any case, the authors (Guilherme De Moura Araujo, Bennett Evans, and Nicholas Buxbaum) hope that the present files will be a helpful guide and assist in making further improvements as necessary.

 The project you will find in this repository is directly taken from course assignments with the instructor’s consent.